 Sour Fig Jam

-600g of the fruit of the sour fig or any of the Carpobrutus species in the UK
+- About 800g sour figs (the fruit of any of the Carpobrutus species found in the UK)

-Top and tail the fruit so that just the seed capsule remains with the juices and seeds and cut it into approx 1cm pieces. – 600g of whole fruit will yield about 500g of flesh ready for the jam.
+- Top and tail the sour figs so that just the seed capsule remains, and cut into roughly 1cm pieces.

 - Put the rooibos tea into a heavy-based pan and add the fruit.
 Set the pan over a medium heat and bring to the boil.
 Reduce the heat to a gentle simmer then put on the lid and cook until the fruit is tender to the point of a knife – this will depend on how ripe your fruit is.
 Very ripe sour figs may not need much time at all (if any) to soften, but if they’re quite green and crisp it could take up to 15 minutes.
 Stir frequently, and add a little hot water to the pan if it looks like it might be on the verge of boiling dry (though this is unlikely as the fruit will exude some juices as it cooks).

 - While you’re waiting for the fruit to soften, put a heatproof saucer into the freezer to chill.

 - When the sour figs are tender, add the cinnamon and sugar to the pan and stir well over a low heat until the sugar is melted into the liquid.
 Bring up to the boil and simmer for around 20 minutes until the mixture thickens enough to coat the back of a wooden spoon.
 To test for a ‘set’, take the pan off the heat and remove the chilled saucer from the freezer.
 Drop about a teaspoonful of the jam onto the saucer.
 After a few seconds, drag your finger through the puddle – if its surface wrinkles and does not run back into the pathway made by your finger, the jam is ready.
 If it is still runny, return the pan to the heat and saucer to the freezer and test again in three minutes.